 Book an appointment with your GP for further testing, such as a HbA1c blood test.
 Alongside that, our dietetic assessment can help to reduce your risk.
 For more information on this, please see our services page to get started.

-3. Can a registered dietitian really help prevent diabetes?
+3. How can a registered dietitian support someone concerned about diabetes?

-Yes.
-A UK registered dietitian is a healthcare professional trained to provide personalised, science-based advice.
-We can help you improve your eating habits, activity levels, and lifestyle in a way that works for you.
+A registered dietitian is a healthcare professional trained to provide personalised, science-based advice on eating habits, activity levels, and lifestyle that work for you.

 For more information on prediabetes, please see our Prediabetes Page.